mail-my-ballot/mail-my-ballot/README.md

     ```
     yarn build
     ```
-    It is not too difficult to fix those errors by pattern matching
+    Fixing those errors by pattern matching should get you a new state.
+Becareful to follow the state-by-state regulations for VBM signup.
+For an example, here is the core commit [adding Arizona](https://github.com/mail-my-ballot/mail-my-ballot/commit/arizona).

 ## App Engine (Server Deploy)
 To get started, goto [AppEngine Getting Started](https://console.cloud.google.com/appengine/start?project=mmb-staging&folder&organizationId) and follow the prompts.